amxnn05/ML-algorithm-from-scratch/README.md

 Each algorithm comes with:
 - Code implementation
 - Comparision with Scikit-learn & many other known libraries
-- Training on a real world dataset
+- Training on a real world dataset (when applicable)
 - Visualization (when applicable)

 ---